AguileraJJ/tasks-api/README.md

 DB_NAME = <database_name>
 DB_USER = <username>
 DB_PASS = <password>

+SECRET_KEY = "generate 256 key from any site"
 ```

 The MySql DB is not part of a git ignore so pulling from this Repo will not sync or update to any other DB